newt0/gatsbybootcamp-transcription/19.404 Pages and React Helmet/chapter19.md

 Something simple that we can render on old pages, meaning that we only have to configure `React` helmet once.
 And of course, that's the approach we're going to take.
 So in the Components Directory, let's create a new file called head.js for the component that's going to manage the head off our document right here.
-We're going to import, `React` from React, and we're also going to import something from React.
+We're going to import, `React` from `React`, and we're also going to import something from `React`.
 Helmet Right here it is a named export called helmet.
 That is a `React` component from the library.
 We just installed `React` helmet and we're done.
 Now we can create our component and export it from the file.
 So right here CONST.
 Head equals a functional component where we're going to return some `JSX`, which will get to in just a second down below.
-Let's export it export default head.
+Let's export it  `export default` head.
 Now, when it comes to what this component should render over going to do is render helmet itself.
 We're not actually gonna add anything else into this component.
 And when helmet gets rendered, it doesn't show anything onto the screen.